Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control: Local Resampler Algorithm

 Alternatively, one can synthesize discrete variables from continuous distributions and stochastically round the synthetic values as follows:

 where $\tilde{ x}_{l,i}$ is the $l^{th}$ covariate and $i^{th}$ synthetic observation.
-Implementing such a method to handle discrete variables would disturb the distribution and violates assumption \ref{a:distribution}.
-Nevertheless, our simulations show that such bias is often quite small, and it could be negligible especially if the analyst has computational constraints.
+Implementing such a method may compromise the validity of assumption \ref{a:distribution}.
+Nevertheless, our simulation results indicate that the resulting bias is often minor and may be disregarded, especially when the analyst faces computational limitations.

-Another problem is that synthetic values could be \textit{unrealistic} if wrong marginal distributions were chosen, such as ``negative age'' and ``dummies variables with a value greater than one.''
-These values must be trimmed if a proper marginal distribution cannot be found.
-Indeed, such practice would lead to heavy tails in the synthetic sample distribution.